ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/reference-architecture.md

 2. Portworx Enterprise DR provides Data replication between OpenShift source and failover destination clusters in separate regions.
 Each cluster has its own Portworx Enterprise DR installation and uses a separate Portworx key-value store that is not shared.

-3.  {{site.data.keyword.vpn_vpc_short}} is used as the backing storage for Portworx Enterprise DR and volumes are provisioned on a per availability zone basis.
+3.  {{site.data.keyword.block_storage_is_short}} is used as the backing storage for Portworx Enterprise DR and volumes are provisioned on a per availability zone basis.

 4. Portworx Enterprise DR async replication is used between the primary and DR site for the DR data replica.